Hyundai Kona Electric review

 The Kona Electric is great to drive, being punchy in town and comfy and quiet on the motorway.
 It has a very commendable range for its size, too.

-Picking which Kona Electric to go for is relatively simple with just the one 64kWh version on offer with 204hp and up to 279 miles of range.
-Then there are two trim levels, Premium and Premium SE, but all Hyundai Kona Electric models benefit from the Government’s EV grant.
+Picking which Kona Electric to go for is relatively simple with just the two versions on offer – a 39kWh model with 136hp and 189 miles of range, and a 64kWh version with 204hp and up to 279 miles of range.
+Then there are three trim levels – SE, Premium and Premium SE.
+All Hyundai Kona Electric models benefit from the Government’s EV grant.

-You’re able to charge a Hyundai Kona Electric to 80% in just 54 minutes using a 100kW charger, if you can find one.
-In fact, the majority are 50kW, so you’ll have to double that charging time.
+You’re able to charge a Hyundai Kona Electric to 80% in just 47 minutes using a 100kW charger.
 More common is the 7kW charger, and that is the one you’ll probably get if you have a wall box installed at.

-At this rate of charge the 64kWh car takes nearly 10 hours – plug it in when you do your teeth at night and you should be fine.
+At this rate of charge the 64kWh car takes just over nine hours – plug it in when you do your teeth at night and you should be fine.

 Still, a full ‘tank’ on the Kona will cost you around £9, some £20 cheaper than refueling a petrol car to cover the same distance, so the wait is worthwhile.